-Although yellow-orange Arcturus appears much brighter than blue-white Spica to our eye, that’s only because Spica is so much farther away from us.
-Arcturus resides about 37 light-years away, whereas Spica lies some 7 times farther off than that, at 260 light-years distant.
+Although yellow-orange Arcturus appears brighter than blue-white Spica to our eye, that’s only because Spica is so much farther away from us.
+Arcturus resides about 37 light-years away, whereas Spica lies some seven times farther off than that, at 260 light-years distant.
 If Arcturus stood at the sun’s distance from us, it’d shine over 100 times more brightly than the sun.
 But Spica at the sun’s distance away would shine with the firepower of over 2,000 suns!